Data recovery from an internal hard drive

-If Windows works OK then you do not need any special access to the drive but to be an administrator on the computer.
+- If Windows works OK and the internal hard disk is not a boot device.
+You do not need any special access to the drive but to be an administrator on the computer.

-You need to remove the hard drive from the computer and connect it to another computer.
+You need to remove the hard drive from the PC motherboard and connect it to another computer using either a special

 - Preparing enough free disk space on the good storage to hold the recovered data.

 - Using data recovery software like ReclaiMe File Recovery.